OnsenUI/OnsenUI/README.md

 ## Getting support

-If anything about Onsen UI is unclear, please ask a question on <a href="http://stackoverflow.com" target="_blank">Stackoverflow</a>, and tag it "onsenui".
+If anything about Onsen UI is unclear, please ask a question on <a href="http://stackoverflow.com" target="_blank">Stackoverflow</a>, and tag it "onsen-ui".
 An Onsen UI support engineer will answer it.

 If you have any requests or comments regarding the development of Onsen UI, please feel free to direct them to the Twitter account (<a href="http://twitter.com/Onsen_UI" target="_blank">@Onsen_UI</a>).